phytec-labs/peaks/README.md

 You can also fork (or base your docker image on the release image) this repository and start to create your own build system based from here.

 ## Getting Started
 1. Install Docker on your host machine.
 Your host machine should be a beefy rig in order to build the BSPs quickly.
-Some BSPs will require more than 400GB of free space!
+Some BSPs may require more than 400GB of free space!
 2. clone or fork this repo
 3. Let's assume you clone it - Clone this repo `git clone https://github.com/phytec-labs/peaks.git`
 4. Change to the bsp environment directory `cd peaks`